rwieruch/blog_robinwieruch_content/postgres-express-setup-tutorial.md

 You will see the error message: 'initdb: directory "/usr/local/var/postgres" exists but is not empty' if the database was already created when you installed postgreSQL.
 It means the folder where you are attempting to create a database already has one.
 You can verify this by navigating to to 'usr/local/var/postgres' on your local machine and verifying the folder is not empty, at which point you can move on to the next step.

-When you connect to this physical database later on, you will see an {{% a_blank "actual database" "https://stackoverflow.com/questions/50210158/whats-the-difference-between-initdb-usr-local-var-db-and-createdb-db" %}} which is called "postgres" as well.
+When you connect to this physical database later, you will see an {{% a_blank "actual database" "https://stackoverflow.com/questions/50210158/whats-the-difference-between-initdb-usr-local-var-db-and-createdb-db" %}} which is called "postgres" as well.
 The postgres database is meant to be the default database for any third-party tools that you are using in combination with PostgreSQL.
 These tools attempt to make the default connection to this default database, so you shouldn't delete it.

-You can manually start and stop your Postgres database server with the following commands on the command line:
+Manually start and stop your Postgres database server with the following commands:

 {{< highlight javascript >}}
 pg_ctl -D /usr/local/var/postgres start
 pg_ctl -D /usr/local/var/postgres stop
 {{< /highlight >}}

 The terminal will confirm these operations with `server started` and `server stopped` feedback.
-You start the server each time you boot up the machine with certain commands, but I like to control over when to start and stop my database server to avoid any complications.
+You start the server each time you boot up the machine, but I like to control over when to start and stop my database server to avoid complications.

 {{% chapter_header "Creating your PostgreSQL Database" "postgres-create-database" %}}

-Next, set up the actual database that can be used in applications.
+Next, set up the database you will use for applications.
 Make sure the server is started first, then type this in the command line:

 {{< highlight javascript >}}
 createdb mydatabasename